singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 Well, as mentioned it's easy to access these in the template and we're doing this with the `{{#each collections.articles}}` line in the template above.
 The subsequent calls to `this.title` and `this.contents` are easy to comprehend and will print out the title and content for each of the files in the articles collection.

 ### 16. Build It
-If you made it this far, you should already have an idea of how Metalsmith works internally and where to start if you want to use Metalsmith with continuous deployment on netlify, with GitHub serving the files.
+If you made it this far, you should already have an idea of how Metalsmith works internally and where to start if you want to use Metalsmith with continuous deployment on Netlify, with GitHub serving the files.

 Run the `node build` command again and see if the files generate properly.
 If they do and you're happy with your tree (`npm ls`), it's time to check out GitHub.